Advancing excellence at scale through a thriving professoriate

 • Debra Satz, Dean of the School of Humanities and Sciences, Stanford University

-Inside mentors are:
+Inside mentors were:

 • Miguel Urquiola, Dean for Social Sciences, Columbia University